peteroupc/html3dutil/doc/extras_evaluators.Hypotrochoid.md

 * `n` (Type: number)<br>Parameter that determines the petal form of the rose.
 For example, the rose is symmetrical if this number is even.
 * `distFromInnerCenter` (Type: number)<br>Distance from the center of the rolling circle to the drawing pen.
-* `rotationDegrees` (Type: number) (optional)<br>Starting angle of the curve from the positive X axis toward the positive Y axis, in degrees.
+* `rotationDegrees` (Type: number) (optional)<br>Starting angle of the curve from the positive x-axis toward the positive y-axis, in degrees.
 Default is 0.

 #### Return Value